The short answer

 Validator enclaves distributed across three cloud providers simultaneously.
 AWS 50%, Azure 30%, GCP 20% allocation targets, with each provider capped at 60% maximum.
 Decentralization at the infrastructure level.

-2f+1 fault tolerance, 2-second block time
+2f+1 fault tolerance, updated block-cadence target

 Byzantine fault-tolerant consensus where validators are TEE enclaves, not human operators.
 Transaction contents are invisible to validators before ordering.
 MEV is structurally impossible, not just discouraged.